Michaelangel007/apple2_print_fixed16_fraction/README.md

 For example, the number `0.7106` in 16-bit fixed point is 0.71506 * 65536 = 46,569 = `$B5E9`

-How do we convert the number `$B5E9` back into `.7106` ?
-By _digit peeling._
+* Q. How do we convert the number `$B5E9` back into `.7106` ?
+* Q. By _digit peeling._

-Given a fractional number `N` represented as 16-bit integer then:
+Given a fractional number `N` represented as a 16-bit integer then the pseudo-code is:

 1. Multiply N by 10
-2. Print the Integer Part digit
+2. Print the Integer Part of `N` (a digit)
 3. Set the Integer Part to zero
-5. Have we printed the number of decimal digits we want?
+5. Have we printed the total number of decimal digits we want?
 If no then goto step 1

 Example: